Chart Color Schemes

 Collingwood Park lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of November 2025, the estimated population of Collingwood Park (Qld) is around 11,619.
-This reflects an increase of 2,373 people since the 2021 Census, which reported a population of 9,246.
-The latest estimate was inferred from AreaSearch's examination of the resident population of 11,184, based on ABS ERP data released in June 2024, and an additional 702 validated new addresses since the Census date.
-This results in a population density ratio of 1,551 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-The suburb's growth rate of 25.7% since the 2021 census exceeded both the national average (8.9%) and state averages, positioning it as a growth leader in the region.
-Interstate migration contributed approximately 68.0% to overall population gains during recent periods, with all drivers including natural growth and overseas migration being positive factors.
+As of November 2025, the population of Collingwood Park (Qld) statistical area (Lv2) is estimated at around 11,879 people.
+This reflects an increase of 2,633 people since the 2021 Census, which reported a population of 9,246 people in the area.
+The increase was inferred from the resident population of 11,226 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024), along with an additional 702 validated new addresses since the Census date.
+This level of population results in a density ratio of 1,586 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+The area's growth rate of 28.5% since the 2021 census exceeded both the national average (9.7%) and the state average.
+Interstate migration contributed approximately 68.0% of overall population gains during recent periods, with all drivers including natural growth and overseas migration being positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 as the base year.
-For areas not covered by this data or years post-2032, Queensland State Government's SA2 area projections released in 2023 and based on 2021 data are used, with proportional growth weightings applied for age cohorts where state projections lack age category splits.
-By 2041, Collingwood Park (Qld) is forecast to grow by 4,254 persons, reflecting a total increase of 32.7% over the 17 years based on aggregated SA2-level projections.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+By 2041, a significant population increase is forecasted for Collingwood Park (Qld) (SA2), with an expected growth of 4,253 persons, reflecting an overall increase of 29.8% over the 17 years.

 Frequently Asked Questions - Population